MPGC/From_UXDesign_To_Website/README.md

 ## Getting Started 🚀
 Please you can have a look just here: https://mpgc.github.io/GoCo-Website-Task/

+###  Responsive Recruiter Company Landing Page

+- Responsive Recruiter Company Page Using HTML CSS & JavaScript
+- Contains animations when scrolling.
+- Includes a dark and light mode.
+- Smooth scrolling in each section.
+- Developed first with the Mobile First methodology, then for desktop.
+- Compatible with all mobile devices and with a beautiful and pleasant user interface.

 ## Built with 🛠️

 I have used several tools such as: